Where to find vegan food and restaurants in Rome, Italy

 Hosteria

 If you are looking for a moment to just collect yourself in a quiet place.
 I recommend the courtyard that is quite hidden at Hosteria.
-Grab a juice and relax or visit their tea room.
+Grab juice and relax or visit their tea room.

 Located: Via Bocca di Leone, 46, 00187 Roma RM, Italy